Privacy Policy

 We take our responsibility for effective data handling and privacy seriously.

 References to “Auror”, “we”, “us”, or “our” in this Privacy Statement relate to Auror Europe Ltd and this Privacy Statement captures the processing of personal information by Auror Europe Ltd in Ireland.
-We take information privacy and security extremely seriously, and we take steps to ensure that we, our Software and our customers (where we act as joint controllers) adhere to all relevant privacy legislation.
+We take information privacy and security extremely seriously, and we take steps to ensure that we, our Software and our customers adhere to all relevant privacy legislation.
 We want to create a safe society and enable retailers and law enforcement to protect themselves and their communities by bringing offenders and crime groups to justice.
 We believe that providing the right information to the right people at the right time will help to reduce crime.

 1. Auror’s data protection role